helm/charts/stable/prometheus/README.md

 `nodeExporter.nodeSelector` | node labels for node-exporter pod assignment | `{}`
 `nodeExporter.podAnnotations` | annotations to be added to node-exporter pods | `{}`
 `nodeExporter.pod.labels` | labels to be added to node-exporter pods | `{}`
-`nodeExporter.tolerations` | node taints to tolerate (requires Kubernetes >=1.6) | `[]`
+`nodeExporter.podSecurityPolicy.enabled` | Specify if a Pod Security Policy for node-exporter must be created | `false` `nodeExporter.tolerations` | node taints to tolerate (requires Kubernetes >=1.6) | `[]`
 `nodeExporter.priorityClassName` | node-exporter priorityClassName | `nil`
 `nodeExporter.resources` | node-exporter resource requests and limits (YAML) | `{}`